History of Microsoft SQL Server: SQL Server 2008 R2

-The first SQL Server 2008 R2 service pack (10.50.2500, Service Pack 1) was released on July 11, 2011.
-The second SQL Server 2008 R2 service pack (10.50.4000, Service Pack 2) was released on July 26, 2012.
-The final SQL Server 2008 R2 service pack (10.50.6000, Service Pack 3) was released on September 26, 2014.
+Service Pack 1 (10.50.2500) was released on July 11, 2011, Service Pack 2 (10.50.4000) was released on July 26, 2012 and the final service pack, Service Pack 3 (10.50.6000), was released on September 26, 2014.

-SQL 2008 R2 would be the last version of SQL Server to run on the Itanium (IA-64) platform.
-However, the x64 platform would continue on in force.
-Extended support for SQL Server on Itanium would continue until 2018.
+SQL Server 2008 R2 is the last version of SQL Server to run on Itanium (IA-64) systems, with extended support for SQL Server on Itanium continuing until 2018.

 SQL Server 2008 R2 had mainstream support until July 8, 2014, and extended support until July 9, 2019.
 Volume licensed Standard, Enterprise, Datacenter and Embedded editions of SQL Server 2008 R2 are eligible for the Extended Security Updates program.
 The first term of yearly installment ended on July 14, 2020, the second term ended on July 13, 2021, and the third term ended on July 12, 2022.
-Those volume licensed editions rehosted on Microsoft Azure automatically receive ESUs until July 11, 2023.
+Volume-licensed editions rehosted on Microsoft Azure automatically received ESUs until July 11, 2023.

 SQL Server 2012

-At the 2011 Professional Association for SQL Server (PASS) summit on October 11, Microsoft announced that the next major version of SQL Server (codenamed "Denali"), would be SQL Server 2012.
-It was released to manufacturing on March 6, 2012.
+At the 2011 Professional Association for SQL Server (PASS) summit on October 11, Microsoft announced another major version of SQL Server, SQL Server 2012 (codenamed "Denali").
+The final version was released to manufacturing on March 6, 2012.
 SQL Server 2012 Service Pack 1 was released to manufacturing on November 7, 2012, Service Pack 2 was released to manufacturing on June 10, 2014, Service Pack 3 was released to manufacturing on December 1, 2015, and Service Pack 4 was released to manufacturing on October 5, 2017.

 It was announced to be the last version to natively support OLE DB and instead to prefer ODBC for native connectivity.

 SQL Server 2012's new features and enhancements include Always On SQL Server Failover Cluster Instances and Availability Groups which provides a set of options to improve database availability, Contained Databases which simplify the moving of databases between instances, new and modified Dynamic Management Views and Functions, programmability enhancements including new spatial features, metadata discovery, sequence objects and the THROW statement, performance enhancements such as ColumnStore Indexes as well as improvements to OnLine and partition level operations and security enhancements including provisioning during setup, new permissions, improved role management, and default schema assignment for groups.

 SQL Server 2012 had mainstream support until July 11, 2017, and extended support until July 12, 2022.
 All volume licensed editions of SQL Server 2012 are eligible for the Extended Security Updates program.
-The first term of yearly installment will end on July 11, 2023, the second term will end on July 9, 2024, and the third and final term will end on July 8, 2025.
-Those volume licensed editions rehosted on Microsoft Azure automatically receive ESUs until July 8, 2025.
+The first term of yearly installment ended on July 11, 2023, the second term ended on, 2024, and the third and final term ended on July 8, 2025.
+Those volume licensed editions rehosted on Microsoft Azure automatically received ESUs until July 8, 2025.